 Assemble the soup mix in the first part of the recipe and you've made a nice food gift.
 Make the soup, adding fresh ingredients, and you've got a hearty pot of minestrone to be served with a salad or bread.

 Layer the soup mix ingredients in a jar or canister made of clear glass, acrylic or plastic, with a capacity of 16 ounces or 1/2 liter or more.
 Remember to provide recipe directions along with the mix.
+Provide a tag or card with the recipe directions to go with the jar, or use our printable version (PDF).

 For best flavor, be sure to use name-brand bouillon granules.
 For a lower-sodium soup, use 1 tablespoon plus 1 teaspoon regular bouillon granules and 1 tablespoon very-low-sodium bouillon granules.